Impakter

 How much flexibility the final Code of Practice gives large AI developers is the central question for further discussion; Photo Credit: Tabrez Syed

 EU officials confirmed discussions with OpenAI and Anthropic over how their frontier AI models will comply with the bloc’s AI Act.
-The focus is large-scale systems considered capable of creating systemic risks.
-The talks aim to produce clear guidelines instead of abstract principles that are obvious, yet not enforceable.
+The focus is on large-scale systems considered capable of creating systemic risks.
+The talks aim to produce clear guidelines instead of abstract principles that are obvious yet not enforceable.
 In addition, the Commission is developing a voluntary Code of Practice designed to assist companies before the law is fully operational.

 Regulating frontier AI is fundamentally different from regulating simple software because the systems change constantly.
 Governments can mandate disclosure requirements, but the companies building the models discover AI’s capabilities, limitations, and dangers.